mohaids/instagram-to-discord-notifier/docs/vncserver.md

 the easiest option is snap package since its less hassle.

+**note to self**: try to use gpg keys just to see if knowledge is up to date

-after installation, make sure to authenticate with an IAM user with only the necessary priviledges
+after installation, make sure to authenticate with an IAM user with only the necessary priviledges, which is essentially just being able to access secrets from the Secrets Manager

 **note to self**: add a requirements.txt file for the required package installations for the python script(s)